‘The Young And The Restless’ Casting News Brings A Blast From The Past And New Faces To Genoa City!

 — Young and Restless (@YandR_CBS) September 13, 2018

-According to SOD, Gleason revealed that when he auditioned for the part, showrunners kept the storyline a secret.
-He said, “what they gave me to read was this crazy mash of dialogue from different scenes that sort of made sense.”
+According to Soap Opera Digest, Gleason revealed that when he auditioned for the part, showrunners kept the storyline a secret.

+“What they gave me to read was this crazy mash of dialogue from different scenes that sort of made sense,” he said.
 Gleason also described Matt as a “folksy and extremely well-meaning.”
-Even with that, Matt still manages to go head to head with Victor successfully, which made the actor happy they chose him for the role.
+Even with that, Matt still manages to go head-to-head with Victor successfully, which made the actor happy they chose him for the role.

-He revealed a great behind the scenes tidbit when he admitted that Breaden and Bergman are gracious and that they also know how to have fun with lots of laughter in between takes and scenes.
+He revealed a great behind-the-scenes tidbit when he admitted that Breaden and Bergman are gracious and that they also know how to have fun with lots of laughter in between takes and scenes.
 For now, Matt will be back in GC for four episodes, but there’s the possibility for more.

-Finally, Jabot’s newest employee Kerry Jones, portrayed by Alice Hunter, arrives soon.
+Finally, Jabot’s newest employee, Kerry Jones, portrayed by Alice Hunter, arrives soon.
 Hunter said that during a busy two week stretch with 15 auditions, the Y&R job was the one she most hoped to get because she’d grown up in the U.K. watching soaps.

 She describes the character of Kerry as a beautiful designer purse that’s a huge mess on the inside, which sounds like she’ll fit right in with the rest of Genoa City’s residents.

 Unfortunately, Hunter couldn’t reveal the identity of the man she ran scenes with, but she gave a few hints.

-According to the actress, “I can’t say who we tested with, but he’s played one of the big characters on the show for a very long time, and he was so giving to all the girls [testing for the role].”
+“I can’t say who we tested with, but he’s played one of the big characters on the show for a very long time, and he was so giving to all the girls [testing for the role],” according to the actress.

 With so many actors leaving the show recently, fans might appreciate that interesting new characters will soon arrive.